Italic peoples

-The Italic peoples were an ethnolinguistic group identified by their use of Italic languages, a branch of the Indo-European language family.

-The Italic peoples are descended from the Indo-European speaking peoples who inhabited Italy from at least the second millennium BC onwards.
-Latins achieved a dominant position among these tribes, establishing ancient Roman civilization.
-During this development, other Italic tribes adopted Latin language and culture in a process known as Romanization.
-This process was eventually extended to certain parts of Europe.
-The ethnic groups which emerged as a result are known as Romance peoples.
+The concept of Italic peoples is widely used in linguistics and historiography of ancient Italy.
+In a strict sense, commonly used in linguistics, it refers to the Osco-Umbrians and Latino-Faliscans, speakers of the Italic languages, a subgroup of the Indo-European language family.
+In a broader sense, commonly used in historiography, all the ancient peoples of Italy are referred to as Italic peoples, including the non-Indo-European ones, as Rhaetians, Ligures and Etruscans.
+As the Latins achieved a dominant position among these tribes, by virtue of the expansion of the Roman civilization, the other Italic tribes adopted Latin language and culture as part of the process of Romanization.

 Classification

 The Italics were an ethnolinguistic group who are identified by their use of the Italic languages, which form one of the branches of Indo-European languages.

-Outside of the specialised linguistic literature, the term is also used to describe the ancient peoples of Italy as defined in Roman times, including pre-Roman peoples like the Etruscans and the Raetians, who did not speak Indo-European languages.
+Outside of the specialised linguistic literature, the term is also used to describe the ancient peoples of Italy as defined in Roman times, including pre-Roman peoples like the Etruscans and the Rhaetians, who did not speak Indo-European languages.
 Such use is improper in linguistics, but employed by sources such as the Encyclopædia Britannica, which contends that «Italy attained a unified ethnolinguistic, political, and cultural physiognomy only after the Roman conquest, yet its most ancient peoples remain anchored in the names of the regions of Roman Italy — Latium, Campania, Apulia, Bruttium, Lucania, Emilia Romagna, Samnium, Picenum, Umbria, Etruria, Venetia, and Liguria».